How ‘worst-case scenario’ at Canadian nuclear plant could affect Maine

 “Very little,” says Mike Hinerman, who runs Washington County’s Emergency Management Agency.

-Plus, the plant employs about 900 people and represents a third of NB Power’s total energy mix.
-Lepreau’s ability to kick out energy at around 8 cents per kilowatt hour also helps keep New Brunswick power bills low.

-When it comes to a nuclear plant meltdown, there are two basic zones of concern: the critical emergency zone that extends for a 10-mile radius, and then what’s known as the ingestion pathway.
-That spans a 50-mile radius and, in the case of Lepreau, would include towns like Eastport, Calais, Lubec, and East Machias.

-Rural Maine’s emergency teams are well versed in snowstorms, spring floods and the occasional wildfire.
+Rural Maine’s emergency teams are well-versed in snowstorms, spring floods and the occasional wildfire.
 But nuclear events are more of a mystery.

 “Nuclear is something that I’m not trained in.
-We take our cue from Augusta, from the scientists, from the communications system of New Brunswick and basically we do what we’re told,” Hinerman says.
+We take our cue from Augusta, from the scientists, from the communications system of New Brunswick, and basically we do what we’re told,” Hinerman says.

-Everything, he says, would depend on an accurate flow of information from Lepreau to the Canadian Emergency Measures Agency to Maine’s Emergency Management Agency in Augusta, and then to him, where he could start the prescribed response.
+Everything, he says, would depend on an accurate flow of information from Point Lepreau to the Canadian Emergency Measures Agency to Maine’s Emergency Management Agency in Augusta, and then to him, where he could start the prescribed response.

 According to MEMA, the 25- to 50-mile zone would likely not include an actual evacuation, based on the guidelines set by nuclear safety regulators.
-However, following the Fukushima disaster in 2011, Americans living within a 50-mile radius were advised by U.S. officials to get out.
+However, after the Fukushima disaster in Japan in 2011, Americans living within a 50-mile radius were advised by U.S. officials to get out.

 Mark Hyland of MEMA says historically, nuclear events have been “slow-motion emergencies” when they happen.